-- Change in food habits: - Diet change might trigger frequent asthma attacks.
-The best thing is to avoid those foods that might induce heavy asthma attacks.
+Change in food habits: – Diet change might trigger frequent asthma attacks.
+The safe thing is to avoid those foods that might induce heavy asthma attacks.

-- Medications: - Medication you are taking for another condition might be intervening with the medication that you are taking for asthma.
-Or your asthma medication itself may not be correct one.
+procedures: – Procedure you are taking for another condition might be intervening with the treatment that you are taking for asthma.
+Or your asthma procedure itself may not be correct one.

 - Family history of asthma